-A majority of respondents (10 of 14) to the questionnaire stated that administrative sources (eg. registers, databases etc.) are relevant for collecting data for indicators or policy issues that they focus on for collecting disaggregated data.
-The tables below provide additional information on specific guidance or good policies to obtain data, work with government, processing and quality, among other areas.
+A majority of respondents (10 of 14) to the questionnaire stated that administrative sources are used to collect data for the indicators or disaggregated data needed for policy issues of their focus.
+The tables below provide additional information on the guidance materials related to using administrative data, such as good policies to obtain administrative data, work with government agencies, processing data and quality assurance.